-ADDITIONAL F FISCAL INDICATORS but may alert th • . ditional data for reviewing agencies.
-A "Yes" answer to any single indicator do ional review.
-DATA ENTRY: Click the appropriate Yes or No button for items . , 55 A1.
-Do cash flow projections show that the county school service fund? e county office will end the budget year with a negative cash balance in the No A2.
-Is the system of personnel position of ontrol independent from the payroll system? А3.
-DA decreasing in both the prior fiscal year and budget year?
-(Data from County Operations Grant ADA column, are used to determine Yes or No) Yes No A4.
-Are new charter schools operating in c prior fiscal year or budget year? ounty office boundaries that impact the county office's ADA, either in the No A5. • pargaining agreement where any of the budget or subsequent years of the ases that are expected to exceed the projected state funded cost-of-living No A6.
-Does the county office provide uncar oped (100% employer paid) health benefits for current or retired employees? Αυ.
-Does the county office provide uncap ped (100 % employer paid) health benefits for current or retired employees: No A 7.
-Does the county office have any rep orts that indicate fiscal distress?
+A1.
+Do cash flow projections show that the county office will end the budget year with a negative cash balance in the county school service fund?
+No A2.
+Is the system of personnel position control independent from the payroll system?
+Yes A3.
+Is the County Operations Grant ADA decreasing in both the prior fiscal year and budget year?
+(Data from Criterion 1, Sections 1B-1 and 1B-2, County Operations Grant ADA column, are used to determine Yes or No) No A4.
+Are new charter schools operating in county office boundaries that impact the county office's ADA, either in the prior fiscal year or budget year?
+No A5.
+Has the county office entered into a bargaining agreement where any of the budget or subsequent years of the agreement would result in salary increases that are expected to exceed the projected state funded cost-of-living adjustment?
+No 1 A6.
+Does the county office provide uncapped (100% employer paid) health benefits for current or retired employees?
+No A7.
+Does the county office have any reports that indicate fiscal distress?
 (If Yes, provide copies to CDE) No A8.
-Have there been personnel changes in months? n the superintendent or chief business official positions within the last 12 No When providing comments for additional fiscal indicators , please include the item number applicable to each comment.
-Comments: A8.)
-Upcoming; Business official position changes effective 7/1/2023; Cris: Fiscal Services. sy Huey, CBO and Debra Hinely, Director Internal (optional)
+Have there been personnel changes in the superintendent or chief business official positions within the last 12 months?
+No nen providing comments for additional fiscal indicators, please include the item number applicable to each comment.